 Pentwater is a tiny village located in the state of Michigan.
-With a population of 903 people and just one neighborhood, Pentwater is the 498th largest community in Michigan.
-Pentwater has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 902 people and just one neighborhood, Pentwater is the 498th largest community in Michigan.
+Pentwater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Pentwater real estate is some of the most expensive in Michigan, although Pentwater house values don't compare to the most expensive real estate in the U.S.